top of page

 North Hamilton Crossing (NHX) Process Sheet 011123.jpg

-The Preferred Alternative
+The Recommended Preferred Alternative

-Once a Preferred Alternative is identified (likely in mid-2024), the project will advance into the Environmental Engineering and Final Engineering / Right-of-Way Acquisition phases of development.
+At that point, the project will advance into the Environmental Engineering and Final Engineering / Right-of-Way Acquisition phases of development.

 Construction Timing